I've added a information for herding due the increased interest in the sport.

 There are 3 types of stock dogs can compete with.

-Ducks -their courses are smaller than the sizes listed above.
+- Ducks have courses that are smaller than the sizes listed above.

 A title showing HSAs means the dog has earned a Herding Started title on A course with Sheep.